smendoza787/blog/_posts/2017-10-23-learning-sass.md

 We just had to write out 3 separate selectors for content contained in a single `div`.
 It would be alot easier to select the contact-info and all the elements inside of it by using some sort of nesting technique.

-# Organizing Your Stylesheets
+# CSS Can Get Messy

 The bigger your codebase, the more you need to keep it organized.
 Up until recently my stylesheets were pretty small, never surpassing more than 30 or 40 selectors.
 Once I started working on projects that had a lot more components involved, I found myself scrolling up and down my single stylesheet looking for the right selector.
 This made me wish I had a better system of organization.

 It would be neat if CSS had a way to organize your stylesheets in a tidy file structure.

-# Let's Get SASSY
+# Let's Get SASSy

 For this post we'll be addressing SCSS (Sassy CSS) which is the newer version of SASS, the main difference being SASS uses indentation for a clean look, and SCSS uses semi-colons and curly brackets for a more traditional feel.